mybonk/mybonk-wiki/INSTALLATION.md

 ### 2.4.
 Build MYBONK stack
 Now that the orchestration machine is up and running we can use it to build MY₿ONK stack and deploy it seemlesly to the fleet of MY₿ONK consoles in a secure, controlled and effortless way.

-MY₿ONK stack is derived from nix-bitcoin.
+MY₿ONK stack is derived from [nix-bitcoin](https://github.com/fort-nix/nix-bitcoin/).
+Have a look at their GitHub, especially their [examples](https://github.com/fort-nix/nix-bitcoin/blob/master/examples/README.md) section.

 Login to MY₿ONK orchestration machine: